This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 • Vegetables: Red onion, celery, fresh parsley and dill, lemon juice and zest.
 Additionally, you could also add chives, green onions, or shallots.

 • Mayonnaise: I like to make my own homemade mayonnaise when I can but any store-bought mayonnaise works.
-Alternatively, you could use olive oil instead of mayo.
+Alternatively, you could use olive oil or Greek yogurt instead of mayo.

 • Salt and freshly ground black pepper